-At a workplace, there are always certain things which are mostly valuable for the individual while some are unnecessary and are not required by the professional in carrying out their work.
+At a workplace, there are always certain things which are most valuable for the individual while some are unnecessary and are not required by the professional in carrying out their work.

 By job shadowing, the observer understands and identifies what has really needed in the workplace and things which are unnecessary and not essential for any individual who is practising the work which helps in organizing the workplace and carrying out things smoothly.

 The professionals always require certain needs or things on a daily basis which helps in carrying out their work appropriately.
 So when knowing about the job shadowing in the workplace the observer’s learning process is always broad and open ended.

 With this, as the process is broad in nature, there is a better understanding and scope towards learning the needs of the professional at a greater and broader depth.

 When the observer is working alongside the professional every day, the observer is noting down certain observations which are made at all levels.
 These observations come towards helping the observer in understanding what can help at the current stage or what can be helpful in the future.
 This helps him in understanding as well as predicting the future behavioural patterns of the workplace.